 It is an upper-division program, wherein you are entering/have entered as juniors after having earned an associate degree or completed two years of a four-year college program.

-ITM is the first major to hold both face-to-face and online bachelor degree programs at FIT.
+ITM is the first major to hold both face-to-face/traditional classroom and online bachelor degree programs at FIT.

-It has a very active student body with clubs like the International Trade Students Association, Corporate Social Responsibility, Latin American Student Organization, Asian Student Network, etc. You are free to join other clubs within FIT as well, checking with each of the ones of interest to you on how you can contribute to the club’s mission face to face or online.
+It has a very active student body with clubs like the International Trade Students Association, Ethics and Sustainability Club, Asian Student Network, etc. You are free to join other clubs within FIT as well, checking which ones are of interest to you in terms of contributing to the achievement of the club’s mission face to face or online.

 Slide 5 Talking Trade @ FIT page online (from website with arrow)